 This cute children’s cartoon about fairies and elves living together in harmony is actually pretty clean and relatively harmless.
 But the only gripe we have is that some of the characters seem to use the word “stupid” a lot when describing other people or animals.

 To young children, their equivalent of “the ‘S’ word” may actually be the word “stupid”, so for the adult characters in the story, such as Nanny Plum and The Wise Old Elf, to go around calling other animals stupid, makes us a little uncomfortable.

-Other than that, this cartoon is actually pretty fun to watch but we wish that they’d just magic away that bad word!
+Other than that, this cartoon is actually pretty fun to watch.
+But we wish that they’d just magic away that bad word!

-If you look closely at the different Power Rangers, you will realise that the colours of their suit somehow reflect the colour of their skin.
+Another shocking addition to this list of kid TV shows that send bad messages.
+But if you look closely at the different Power Rangers, you will realise that the colours of their suit somehow reflect the colour of their skin.

 The Yellow Ranger is an Asian girl who has trouble operating her vehicle; the Black Ranger is an African American guy whose fight sequence includes some smooth dance moves; the Red Ranger is a Native American with deep mystical wisdom.

-Although this children’s television programme from the 90’s is supposed to portray a group of racially diverse teenagers, according to researchers, even young school-aged children are aware of and can be negatively affected by racial stereotypes.
+Although this children’s television programme from the ’90s is supposed to portray a group of racially diverse teenagers, according to researchers, even young school-aged children are aware of and can be negatively affected by racial stereotypes.